SomJagdale/Notes-On-Computer-System-Fundamentals/README.md

                       - Application Software
                       - OS(Scheduler, Memory Managment, Network Interface, File System)
                       - Hardware(CPU, Memory & Storage, Network Cards)
            #### 1.3.3.
 The Semiotics of Computer Systems
            #### 1.4.
 System Architectures
                      The architectural style describes the relationship between entities in the system and how those entities can communicate.
            #### 1.4.1.
 Client/Server Architectures
+                      Multiple Clients connect to single server
+                      Example - Web server (Vaccin registration)
            #### 1.4.2.
 Peer-to-peer (P2P) Architectures
+                      All P2P nodes are client as well as servers Example - Bit torrent, Blockchain
            #### 1.4.3.
 Layered Architectures
+                      - Presentation Layer
+                      - Bussiness Layer
+                      - Service Layer
+                      - Persistence Layer
            #### 1.4.4.
 Pipe-and-filter Architectures
+                      The pipe-and-filter system constructed from chaining command-line utilities Example - $ sort foo.txt | grep -i error | head -n 10 > out.txt
            #### 1.4.5.
 Event-driven Architectures
+                      An event refers to a meaningful change in the state of the system.
+For instance, in a GUI, keyboard presses and mouse clicks are instances of events.
+When either of these occur, the user is indicating a desire for the system to respond to this request in some way.
+                      Example - Keyboard presses and mouse clicks

            #### 1.4.6.
 Hybrid Architectures
            #### 1.5.
 State Models in UML
            #### 1.5.1.
 State Space Explosion